Joseph Robson family of early Victoria

 descendant of Hannah's sister Annie Naylor who

-married Thomas Oughton Taylor 1876 at Sebastian.
+married Thomas Oughton Taylor 1876 at Sebastian

 In 1851, Annie Wraith, age 15, was housekeeper to her widowed grandfather John Robson, age 75, coal miner, father of Joseph Robson.
 They resided Thornley Colliery, Durham.

-This is www.justd.com/robson
+www.justd.com/robson

-by Don Just at Melbourne Australia
+site author Don Just at Melbourne Australia

 www.justd.com